 We initially feared that his views were being argued too sensibly to make him a candidate for mainstream news channels ‘mad lefty’ challenges ‘Swivel-Eyed Tory’ slot.
 Luckily this doesn’t seem to be the case and so far weekly mainstream TV appearances have led to a vigorous Twitter debate surrounding how old he looks (for the record the authors of this piece place him at around seventeen).
 The more we have of people like Owen discussing politics on TV, the better off and more constructive political discourse in this country will be.

 As a final point, Owen is not an MP, does not sit in the house of Lords and does not currently seek political office or an advisory role.
 He is contributing to the debate for the sake of the ideas themselves.
 Whilst we do not agree fully with his political position or all of the points he argues, we feel he deserves recognition for his contribution to what is a very healthy discussion around class and inequality.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.